code-423n4/docs/roles/wardens/README.md

 ### Joining a contest

 Anyone can apply to participate in a contest.
-Pop into Discord and give us a howl in `#`[`i-want-to-be-a-warden`](https://discord.gg/pmGC2gH9Mg) and [apply using this form](https://code4rena.com/register/).
+[Apply using this form](https://code4rena.com/register/), then pop into Discord and give us a howl in `#`[`i-want-to-be-a-warden`](https://discord.gg/pmGC2gH9Mg).

 Once you've completed those steps and been approved, [have a look at the C4 website](https://code4rena.com), where you'll find a list of open and upcoming contests, along with their pot size, start and end date, and other relevant information.
 Active contests will typically include a link to the code repo, as well as the submission form for findings.

-As a reminder, for Wardens participating in code contests, please familiarize yourself with the [submission policy](submission-policy.md) and [judging criteria](judging-criteria.md) prior to participating.
+As a reminder, for Wardens participating in code contests, please familiarize yourself with the [submission policy](submission-policy.md) and [judging criteria](/awarding/judging-criteria/README.md) prior to participating.

 ### Registering a team